HackathonHackers/code-of-conduct/README.md

 Hackathon Hackers is composed of a loosely-connected ecosystem of Facebook Groups.
 The [main group of Hackathon Hackers](http://hh.gd) is the largest and most active.
 It's a catch-all for discussions about anything hackers care about.
 Think of it more as 'HH General' or  `#general` on Slack.

 There are over 50 topic-based subgroups of Hackathon Hackers.
 Each is managed by an independent team of volunteer moderators and must abide by this code of conduct.
 You can recognize them by the `HH` prefix in the group's name.
 Can't find the subgroup you're looking for or don't like what you find?
 [Start your own subgroup today!](#appendix-c-starting-a-subgroup).

-## Rules and Guidelines

-Hackers are diverse and complex, with many different interests and passions.
-These rules are in place so that everyone can feel comfortable participating in HH.
-If you think they need editing or don't cover something important, please [send a pull request](https://help.github.com/articles/using-pull-requests/) to start the discussion.

-Our guiding principle can be summarized in one 90's-era sentence: *"Be excellent to each other."*

 ## Inclusivity Statement